 According to labor statistics, the number of machinist positions is expected to grow faster than average in coming years and opportunities will be very good for those with the necessary skills.
 The placement rate of graduates of the Bevill State Machine Tool Technology program has exceeded 95% in recent years, with many students obtaining employment prior to graduation.

-With quality educational training and experience, former students of the Machine Tool Technology program at Bevill State make between $25,000 and $60,000 per year.
-Depending on the location of employment, graduates generally start at $9-$11 per hour and with a few years of experience can earn $12-$20 per hour.
+With quality educational training and experience, former students of the Machine Tool Technology program at Bevill State make between $35,000 and $75,000 per year.
+Depending on the location of employment, graduates generally start at $14-$18 per hour and with a few years of experience can earn up to $35 per hour, with some out-of-state companies paying up to $50 per hour.

 Rapid Training Center